 Private Sub CommandButton3_Click() ColorCopeType = 2 Unload Me 'This is for red color End Sub Private Sub CommandButton4_Click() ColorCopeType = 3 Unload Me 'This is for green color End Sub Private Sub CommandButton5_Click() ColorCopeType = 4 Unload Me 'This is for blue color End Sub Private Sub CommandButton6_Click() ColorCopeType = 5 Unload Me 'This is for yellow color End Sub Private Sub CommandButton7_Click() ColorCopeType = 6 Unload Me 'This is for white color End Sub

-Once we configure the code, we need to declare the variable in the module on top.
+Once we configure the code, we must declare the module's variable on top.

 Code: